d3x0r/JSOX/README.md

   - BigInt encoding
   - ISO date/time Encoding/decoding (as part of Number format)
-  - Adds classes/tags to reduce redundant information.
+  - Adds classes(revive user types) and macro tags to reduce redundant information.

 ### Summary of Changes from JSON6/JSON